djotaku/adventofcode/2015/Day_23/README.md

 ### Ruby
 - practiced with case statements.
 They can get a little dodgy when they're nested.
 Also had to be careful with the insistence on an "else"
 ### Perl
+- When you do a chop, what's returned is what's removed.
+So you need to do a chop before the comparison